wodrichw/HIVENet/README.md

     - Navigate to <em> /HIVENet/edge_device </em>
     - Run <em> ./run.sh </em>
         - Note 1: Keep track of the http addresses that appear on screen.
 The latter, is used for user interaction on a web browser.
 That is, <em> localhost:5052 </em> or the local host URL presented.
-        - Note 2: This shell script should be ran any time the system is restart.
+        - Note 2: This shell script should be ran any time the system is restarted.

 - Terminal (2) - Setup Second
     - Navigate to <em> /HIVENet/edge_device/facenet_src </em>